-Fundamental to this plan is the agency's commitment to work closely with the Commonwealth Department of Health, the Department of Human Services, the Australian Medical Association, the Professional Colleges and organisations, and the allied health professions.
+Fundamental to this plan is the agency's commitment to work closely with the Commonwealth Department of Health, Services Australia, the Australian Medical Association, the Professional Colleges and organisations, and the allied health professions.
 Through these partnerships, PSR will ensure the Australian health system continues to realise high levels of integrity.